COVID-19 health regulations collide with the biggest drinking night of the year

 But the signature winter cocktails now come with last call at 9:30, and he says it’s clear some customers haven’t yet clued in to the mandated 10 p.m. closing.

-“Saturday night at 9:15 we started to fill up again and we pretty much have to tell people, ‘We’re doing last call,’” Torres described.
+“Saturday night at 9:15 we started to fill up again and we pretty much had to tell people, ‘We’re doing last call,’” Torres described.

 That was just one night after the new mandate went into effect, but at their sister property in Brookside, Charlie Hooper’s, the general manager said the same thing happened Tuesday night.